joshkennede/wsecu-vending-machine-challenge/README.md

 ## Requirement - 1: Record Purchase
 - This is complete on the backend side, I ran out time implenting on the front end.
+  - Backend Endpoint:
-  - Backend Endpoint: POST api/vendingmachine
+    - POST api/vendingmachine
-  - Frontend URL: vending/purchase
+  - Frontend URL:
+    - vending/purchase
 ## Requirement - 2: Track remaining inventory of an item and all inventory
 - This is complete on the backend and frontend.
 There are two calls (one for a single inventory and one for all inventory)
+  - Backend Endpoints:
-  - Backend Endpoint: GET api/vendingmachine/product/{productId}
+    - GET api/vendingmachine/product/{productId}
-  - Backend Endpoint: GET api/vendingmachine/product/
+    - GET api/vendingmachine/product/
-  - Frontend URL: vending/inventory
+  - Frontend URL:
+    - vending/inventory
 ## Requirement - 3: Record refunds of a transaction
 - This is complete on the backend and frontend.
+  - Backend Endpoint:
-  - Backend Endpoint: PUT api/vendingmachine/
+    - PUT api/vendingmachine/
-  - Frontend URL: /
+  - Frontend URL:
+    - /
 ## Requirement - 4: Allow for viewing of entire ledger and/or a single transaction
 - This is complete on the backend and frontend.
   - Backend Endpoints:
     - GET api/vendingmachine/
     - GET api/vendingmachine/{transactionId}
-  - Frontend URL: /
+  - Frontend URL:
+    - /
+    - transaction/:id
 ## Requirement - 5: Store ledger in repository (db, memory, file)
 - Based on time alotted, I decided to use in-memory persistence.
 However, I would have preferred to use the database and build out the data structures for the appropriate objects.
 - This would have changed how I used the class libraries (VendingMachine.Repository & VendingMachine.Service) too.